Cover of the book The story of the lost child

 Editions in other languages

-More books like The story of the lost child
+Books similar to The story of the lost child

 If you enjoyed readingThe story of the lost child by Elena Ferrante, you may also like some of the following books.